jesscxc/hide-finder-trash-dock-icons/README.md

 2.)
 Change at 2 places: `my toggle_indicator_lights()` to `-- .meta my toggle_indicator_lights()`.
 This comments out (turns off) that function.

 3.)
-Make the .app from the script using Installation Section 4d, then continue with the rest of the installation guide.
+Make the .app from the script using Installation step 4d, then continue with the rest of the installation guide.